© Crown copyright 2017

-Delivering a platform is just 1 part of helping a community thrive.
+Delivering a platform is just one part of helping a community thrive.
 Communities can exist without dedicated software solutions.
 They will often work around bad or overly interfering ones.
 Starting with a platform can mean too much emphasis on supporting a community through technology.
 See the platforms section below for more.

 “If you build it, they will come”

-Just setting up the community (software, designing a logo, creating rules) isn’t enough.
+Just setting up the community (software, designing a logo, creating rules) is not enough.
 It should just work, but it rarely does.
 Invite people and encourage them to participate.
 Get them to share ideas, issues and solutions with the community - avoid doing it for them.
 Continuously find ways to ensure your community becomes the go-to forum.
 This means a lot of involvement and encouragement, especially in the early days.